 No oak is used in the fermentation or aging of this wine.
 It is aged sur lie for 6 months with frequent stirring of the wine and lees.
 As a result, this helps impart a roundness and richness to the actual mouth feel.
 The wine is straw colored – the bouquet has pleasant notes of lime, grapefruit and other citrus aromas.
 As it opens up in the glass tropical floral nuances become more pronounced.
 The palate is slightly creamy in nature, is well balanced with pleasant tropical flavors including lychee.
 The finish is clean and crisp with a hint of mineral notes.
 This wine will pair wonderfully with shell fish, Thai food or a variety of other sea food pairings.

-As of press time Toquade is one of just a handful of Napa wineries focusing entirely on a white varietal.
+As of the time of this review, Toquade is one of just a handful of Napa wineries focusing entirely on a white varietal.
 Christine is looking for additional vineyard sources and in the future may also offer a red wine.
 The wines are only distributed in California and locally you can find them at V Wine Cellars in Yountville and several area restaurants.
 For more information and to join Christine’s mailing list,visit: www.toquadewines.com